-"Well," he said, "it's only two-pence ha'penny.
+"Well," he said, "it's only twopence ha'penny.
 I can pay you for that."

 Being angry, he put three pennies on the table and slid them towards his mother.
 She turned away her head.
-Her mouth was shut tightly.
+Her mouth

 "Yes," said Annie, "you don't know how badly my mother is!"

 The girl sat staring glumly into the fire.
 "Why is she badly?" asked Paul, in his overbearing way.